JOHN HESSBURG, U.S. DIVE TRAVEL owner, sends SUNNY GREETINGS to our NEW CLIENTS:

 in the mountains, on & under the ocean, in desert highlands & deep jungles in far-flung sectors around

 the world since 1970.
-Several of the most remote explorations have been kept off this list -- a matter of ethical choice -- to help protect sensitive wilderness sectors that are highly vulnerable to tourism impact.
-But many of the most memorable adventures still made this list. /P>
+Several of the most remote explorations have been kept off this list -- a matter of ethical choice -- to help protect sensitive wilderness sectors that are vulnerable to tourism impact.
+But many of the most memorable adventures still made the list. /P>

 Bottom Line: at USDT, the buck stops here.
 With one man & his core team.
-We invite you take a few minutes, & meet the guy who signs the contracts at U.S. Dive Travel.
-John Hessburg is so intently focused on planning details + aquatic safety for our clients that (when he's out of the room) we like to label this Type A+ gent -- "Mr. Relaxo."
+So we invite you take a few minutes, & meet the guy who signs the contracts at U.S. Dive Travel & Live-Aboards.com.
+John Hessburg is so intently focused on planning details + safety for our clients that (when he's out of the room) we like to label this Type-A guy -- "Mr. Relaxo."

 © Copyright U.S. DIVE TRAVEL Network.